 You can’t always get what you want -- by yourself.
 A loan with a co-applicant is like a partnership, in which the credit and assets of each applicant count for the loan approval.
-Co-applicants give the lender two chances to collect on the loan, because it can pursue either applicant or co-applicant for payment.
+Co-applicants give the lender two chances to collect on the loan because it can pursue either the applicant or co-applicant for payment.
 A co-applicant who adds another income might be just what you need to get your loan approved.
+Don't confuse a co-applicant with a co-signer, however, as the two are quite different.

 You’re more likely to meet approval standards for a loan if you apply with a co-applicant.
 A husband and wife are the usual co-applicants, sometimes called co-borrowers.
-Finance companies and banks follow percentages for loan approvals and you must fall below the debt-to-income ratio limit.
-Long-term debt should be no more than 36 percent of gross income for a mortgage loan, according to Bankrate.com.
+Finance companies and banks typically want your monthly mortgage payment to be less than 28 percent of your gross income.
+They also prefer it if the total amount of all your debt payments is less than 31 percent of your gross income.
+The exact ratios required for approval from one lender to another do vary, however.
 If you can’t qualify because you have too little income or too much debt, you and a co-applicant may qualify together and your loan application will zip through the process.

 Greater Loan Amount

 If your income is too low to qualify for the amount of money you’re requesting, you can reduce the loan amount requested or add a co-applicant.
 A co-applicant with a steady income and few long-term debts can boost the total income calculations so you qualify together.
-You’ll qualify for a larger loan to buy a more expensive car, house or boat than you would be able to purchase alone.
+You’ll qualify for a larger loan to buy a more expensive car, house or boat than you can purchase alone.

 Some finance companies use risk-based interest rates.
 These companies consider your assets and credit score to set the interest rate.
 If you apply for a loan with a strong co-applicant, you'll likely get a lower interest rate than if you apply alone.
 Question the interest percentage and get the best rate you can.
 Having a co-applicant and shopping around may save thousands of dollars over the course of a loan.